 Annie is gorgeous, with a wonderful sweet temperament and is fantastic with all people.
 She is a super friendly, outgoing female, that loves to bathe people she meets with kisses.
 Although, she knows when her service dog vest is on it is time to work and not the time to visit.
 If you are looking for a puppy to train to be a service dog, I believe Annie’s puppies just might fit that bill.

 Annie earned her AKC Urban CGC (CGCU) Title from the American Kennel Club (AKC) in 2019.
 The goal of AKC Urban CGC is to test the dog’s skills in an urban (city) setting.
-Dogs must, enter/exit doorways with no pulling, walk through a crowd on a busy sidewalk and cross streets under control, react appropriately to city distractions (horns, sirens, etc.), Ignore food and food containers on sidewalk, safely negotiates stairs and elevators, ride dog-friendly transportation (car, subway in a carry bag, cab), 3-minute down-stay in lobby of dog friendly building, and more.
+Dogs must, enter/exit doorways with no pulling, walk through a crowd on a busy sidewalk and cross streets under control, react appropriately to city distractions (horns, sirens, etc.), Ignore food and food containers on the sidewalk, safely negotiates stairs and elevators, ride dog-friendly transportation (car, subway in a carry bag, cab), 3-minute down-stay in the lobby of a dog-friendly building, and more.